prajaktagd/research-paper-on-db/docs/research-paper-structure.md

 ## Title

 - Selecting Database - An art to know
-- Art of selecting database
+- Art of choosing a  database

 ## Abstract